 Once your sunburn occurs, there is little you can do to limit the original damage to your skin.
 Following these tips might reduce your pain, swelling, and discomfort as well as do more damage to your skin:

 - Take a pain reliever.
-For your pain, take an over-the-counter pain reliever such as ibuprofen like Advil, Motrin IB, or naproxen sodium as in Aleve as soon as possible after sun exposure.
+For your pain, take an over-the-counter pain reliever like Advil, Motrin IB, or Aleve as soon as possible after sun exposure.
 This will keep you more comfortable and reduce the urge to scratch as your skin heals.
-According to Mayo Clinic, some pain relievers are gels that you apply to your skin.
+According to Mayo Clinic, there are also some pain relievers in a gel form that you apply to your skin.

 - Cool your skin.
 Dab a clean towel dampened with cool tap water on the sunburned skin area.
-Or take a cool bath, not cold, but cool, adding about 2 ounces of baking soda, stirred till dissolved in the water.
+Or take a cool bath, adding about 2 ounces of baking soda, stirred till dissolved in the water.
 This treatment can be repeated to keep the skin cool, several times a day.

 - Apply a moisturizer, lotion, or gel.
 An aloe vera lotion or gel or calamine lotion might be soothing.
 Read the label, and make sure the product contains no petroleum products.
-Nothing like vaseline that will form a seal over the affected area.
+Do not use any product that is like vaseline.
+Considered a heavy ointment, that will form a seal over the affected area.
 Heat needs to escape.
-This could cause a deeper wound.
+Holding any heat in could cause a deeper wound.

 - Drink water to prevent becoming a victim of dehydration.

 Some extra rest is advisable as you are shifting into the healing mode.